lslumass/tutorial/protein-bilayer-binding/README.md

   inside box 0.
 0. 0.
 115. 115.
 120.
 end structure
 ```
-where bilayer was placed at the bottom of the box, and KR8 were distribution within the water.
+in obtained [conf.pdb](./examples/conf.pdb) where bilayer was placed at the bottom of the box, and KR8 were distribution within the water.

 **6. solvate the dry bilayer and peptide**
 ```